Internship Openings

 • MS1851: Dynamic Modeling and Control for Grid-Interactive Buildings

 • MERL is looking for a highly motivated and qualified candidate to work on modeling for smart sustainable buildings.
 The ideal candidate will have a strong understanding of modeling renewable energy sources, grid-interactive buildings, occupant behavior, and dynamical systems with expertise demonstrated via, e.g., peer-reviewed publications.
 Hands-on programming experience with Modelica is preferred.
 The minimum duration of the internship is 12 weeks; start time is flexible.
-This internship is preferred to be onsite at MERL, but may be done remotely where you live if the COVID pandemic makes it necessary.

 • Research Areas: Machine Learning, Multi-Physical Modeling, Optimization